kharsha64/FutureTxnKafka/Readme.md

 * Summary Report API

-This API generated a summary report of all the transactions in the H2 database
+This API generated a summary report of all the transactions in the H2 database.
+The output.json is a sample output of this API.

 ```bash
 GET http://localhost:8081//v1/api/future-txn-event-consumer/summary-details